 Origin and History

 Mealy Amazons are known to be the most gentle and docile of the Amazon parrots.
 They are affectionate when kept as pets and form strong bonds with their owners.
-This stems from their natural instinct to form a monogamous, lifetime pairing with their mate.
+This behavior stems from their instinct to create a monogamous, lifetime pairing with their mate.

 Similarly, they love to interact with their human flock.
 Many owners say that the bird will simply wander around looking for someone who can give them attention.
 When they find that family member, they'll wait patiently to be picked up or played with.